agile-ts/documentation/docs/packages/react/api/Hooks.md

 ## `useWatcher()`

-Creates a  `callback` that observes the State on changes.
+The `useWatcher()` React Hook lets us easily observe a State for changes.
-The provided `callback` function will be fired on every State `value` mutation.
+The provided `callback` function is fired on every State `value` mutation.
-For instance if we update the State value from 'jeff' to 'hans'.
+Such mutation occurs when we, for example, update the State value from 'jeff' to 'hans'.
 ```ts
 useWatcher(MY_STATE, (value) => {
   console.log(value); // Returns current State Value
 });
 ```
-It is a synonym to the [`watch()`](../../core/api/state/Methods.md#watch) method.
+The `useWatcher()` Hook is a synonym to the [`watch()`](../../core/api/state/Methods.md#watch) method.
-However, it has some advantages.
+However, it has some advantages within React Components:
-For example, it automatically cleans up the created watcher callback when the React Component unmounts and might be cleaner to read in 'UI-Component-Code'.
+- It automatically cleans up the created watcher callback when the React Component unmounts
+- Is nicer to read in 'UI-Component-Code'

 ### 🔴 Example